Gravitational waves from a dilaton-induced, first-order QCD phase transition

 where we have Taylor expanded $\f$ to leading order.
 For $\f_{\rm TV} = 4.2$ this gives a weak lower bound on the separation of the vacua: $\Delta \phi/\Lambda_1 \gtrsim 3 \cdot 10^{-2}$.
 We assume a toy-model effective potential for $\phi$ given by \bea &V_0(\phi)&=\frac{m^2}{2\Delta\phi^2}\left(\phi-\phi_{\rm TV}\right)^2\left(\phi_{\rm FV}-\phi\right)^2\\\nonumber &&+\frac{\epsilon(\phi-\phi_{\rm FV})}{\Delta \phi} + V_{\rm np}(\phi) \;, \eea for which we treat $\phi_{\rm TV}, \phi_{\rm FV}, m^2$ and $\epsilon$ as free parameters.
 Note that $\Delta \phi = \phi_{\rm FV}-\phi_{\rm TV}$, and $m^2_{\rm TV/FV}=m^2$.
 The term $V_{\rm np}$ includes contributions that become important for small field values, including the contribution $\sim f_\pi^4(\phi)$ from the linear sigma model, the gluon condensate $\sim -\frac{\beta_0}{32}\Lambda_{\rm QCD}^4(\phi)$ \cite{SHIFMAN1979385}, and further non-perturbative contributions of the form $\sim ce^{-8\pi^2\f(\phi)/\beta_0}$.
 The potential $V_{\rm np}$ is necessary to ensure that the minimum for the two-field potential $V_{\rm tot}(\phi,\chi)$ is located at $(\phi_{\rm TV},f^{\rm SM}_\pi)$.
 Finally, we denote as $~\Delta V\equiv\epsilon+V_{\rm np}(\phi_{\rm FV})-V_{\rm np}(\phi_{\rm TV})$.

 To realise the hierarchy of Eq.~\eqref{eq:Thierarchy} with a nucleation temperature of $T_n=100\, {\rm MeV}$ one may, for example, choose $m \sim 10 \, {\rm TeV}$, $\Delta\phi\simeq2\times10^{-3}~{\rm GeV}$, $\Delta\phi/\Lambda_1\sim\mathcal{O}(1)$ and $\Delta V\simeq 0.7\rho_{\rm rad}(T=100\text{MeV})$.
-In this case the barrier height in $\phi$ direction is large, and the thin-wall approximation can be used to estimate $S_4$ and the decay rate.
+In this case, the barrier height in $\phi$ direction is large, and the thin-wall approximation can be used to estimate $S_4$ and the decay rate.
 Thus, our scenario can be realised with a rather minimal set of ingredients.

 {\bf \emph{Discussion}} --- We have shown that quantum tunnelling of the QCD dilaton can turn the QCD phase transition first order and generate a gravitational wave signal intriguingly similar to that observed by Pulsar Timing Arrays.
+Notably, in our scenario, the PT is induced by multi-field dynamics rather than generated from thermal fluctuations, and its predictions differ quantitatively and qualitatively from the much-studied framework of thermal, first-order QCD transitions.

 Our theory can be probed by collider experiments.
 Dilatons produced through gluon fusion can be searched for through dijet resonances.
 Data from Run 2 of the Large Hadron Collider (LHC) has already been used to constrain the theory up to $m_\phi \sim 5\, {\rm TeV}$ \cite{Danielsson:2019ftq}.
 Data from LHC Run 3, the planned High-Luminosity LHC, and future collider experiments at higher energy will probe some of our theory's most interesting parameter space.